A complete characterization of testable hypotheses: The case of a singleton Q

 For the reverse direction, assume $\nu \notin \Peff$.
 Then there exists an e-variable $Z$ such that $\E_\nu[Z] > 1$.
 By monotone convergence we may assume that $Z \leq n$ for some large $n \in \N$.
 Then $\phi = Z/n$ is a test, and we have $\E_\nu[\phi] > 1/n \geq \sup_{\mu \in \Pcal} \E_\mu[\phi]$, a contradiction. \end{proof}

-On the other hand, we also have the following immediate corollary of Theorem~\ref{T_kraft}: \begin{corollary} $\nu \in \cconv(\Pcal)$ if and only if for any test $\phi$, $\E_\nu[\phi] \leq \sup_{\mu \in \Pcal} \E_\mu[\phi]$. \end{corollary}
+On the other hand, we also have the following immediate corollary of Theorem~\ref{T_kraft}. \begin{corollary} $\nu \in \cconv(\Pcal)$ if and only if for any test $\phi$, $\E_\nu[\phi] \leq \sup_{\mu \in \Pcal} \E_\mu[\phi]$. \end{corollary}

-It is immediately clear that $\cconv(\Pcal) \neq \Peff$.
+Note that $\cconv(\Pcal) \neq \Peff$.
 For example, the zero measure is always in $\Peff$ but never in $\cconv(\Pcal)$.
-However, it is also not the case that $\Peff$ contains $\cconv(\Pcal)$: the latter may contain finitely additive elements that are absent from the former.
-The following theorem captures the relationship between $\cconv(\Pcal)$ and $\Peff$ that makes both the above corollaries true.
+However, it is also not the case that $\Peff$ contains $\cconv(\Pcal)$: the latter may contain finitely additive elements that are absent from the former. {Nevertheless, the above corollaries immediately imply the following theorem.}

 \begin{theorem} $\cconv(\Pcal) \cap \Mcal_1 = \Peff \cap \Mcal_1$. \end{theorem}